Azure/azure-quickstart-templates/301-aks-application-gateway-ingress-controller/README.md

 ## Deployment ##

-You can use the [deploy.sh](https://raw.githubusercontent.com/paolosalvatori/aks-agic/master/scripts/deploy.sh) Bash script to deploy the topology.
 The following picture shows the resources deployed by the ARM template in the target resource group.

 ![Resource Group](images/resourcegroup.png)